 A will is an extremely important document which outlines how a deceased person’s assets and property will be divided up following their passing.
 Sometimes for one reason or another, family members are left out of a will, or if they have been included in the will, they may not have been left with adequate provision to be able to support themselves financially.

 If this has happened to you, you may be feeling betrayed, stressed, or worried about your ability to support yourself and your children.

-Need to speak to a lawyer about making a claim under the Family Provision Act?
+Need to speak to a lawyer about making a claim for family provision?
 Call us today